gene-git/dmarc_report/README.md

    When *inp_file_disp* is set, then input files are moved to this directory after report is generated.
 Files are saved by year-month under the save directory

-### Interesting

- - Added support for config files
-   Order is /etc/dmarc\_report/config then ~/.config/dmarc\_report/config
-   Config files are in toml format and options are set using

-        long_opt_name = xxx

- - *-thm, --theme*
-   Report is now in color.
-   Default theme is 'dark'.
-Theme can be 'light' 'dark' or 'none', which turns off color report.

- - *-ips, --dom_ips*
-   *dom_ips = [ip, cidr, ... ]
-   Set the ips and/or cidr blocks for your own domain(s).
-   This is used to color them making them easier to spot.
-   Command line option is just comma separated list - no square brackets like config file.

 ## Usage

 Save all dmarc reports into a directory.